 Starting your spring cleaning?
 Lookup!
-Ceilings, ceiling fans and lights first!
-If you’re following along my Kitchen Deep Spring Cleaning Master List, you know it’s time to start Spring Cleaning: Ceilings, Ceiling Fans, and Lights.
+Ceilings, ceiling fans, and lights first!
+If you are following along with my Kitchen Deep Spring Cleaning Master List, you know it’s time to start to spring clean ceilings, ceiling fans, and lights.
 If you haven’t started spring cleaning that’s a great place to start.
 Today is all about looking up.
 How often do you actually look up at your ceiling?
 Probably not often, but it gets really dirty up there.
 So, let’s get started.

 Why start with the ceiling?
 Because according to Sir Isaac Newton, what goes up must come down.
-You’d hate to have everything looking pristine and picture perfect in your kitchen and then realize you have tons of cobwebs in the corners of your ceiling and light fixtures and then have all of that dust fall on everything you just cleaned.
+You’d hate to have everything looking pristine and picture-perfect in your kitchen and then realize you have tons of cobwebs in the corners of your ceiling and light fixtures and then have all of that dust fall on everything you just cleaned.
+That’s why it’s important to spring clean your ceilings, fans, and lights.
 Let’s start with the ceiling.

 Tools Needed For Ceiling: